Video by Pastor Rick Warren

 • Integrity protects us and fosters hope in God.

-• Integrity must be demonstrated in your actions and relationships.
+• We must show integrity in our actions and relationships.

 • Integrity leads to a clear conscience and an honorable life.

-• Integrity is associated with virtues such as truth, nobility, purity, and righteousness.
+• People associate integrity with virtues such as truth, nobility, purity, and righteousness.

 Frequently Asked Questions (FAQs)